King David Ariel

 What is King David Ariel?

 King David Ariel is the newest Jewel to the King David crown on the King David Victory Park campus.
 Under the auspices of the SABJE, King David Ariel opened in January 2018 and is dedicated to excellence in remedial education.
 Children who experience barriers to learning will be able to enjoy the social, cultural and sporting benefits of King David Schools with individual attention, top remedial teachers, therapists and academic support.
-We offer 1 x Grade 1 class, 1 x Grade 2 class, 1 x Grade 3 class with a maximum of 15 students per class.
+Currently we offer 1 x Grade 1 class, 1 x Grade 2 class and 1 x Grade 3 class with a maximum of 15 students per class.
 In 2019, we will be expanding to include a second Grade 3 class as well as a Grade 4 class.
 King David Ariel will grow annually and extend to Grade 7 in due course.

 A full range of extramural, cultural and sporting activities will be on offer – most of which will take place together with the King David Victory Park Primary School students.